Antibiotic Utilization Before Endourological Surgery for Urolithiasis: Endourological Society Survey Results.

 CONCLUSIONS: Adherence to guidelines on antibiotic administration before PCNL and URS with a negative PUC varies by scenario and provider.
 In 21% to 39% of negative PUC cases, reported antibiotic use before a URS or PCNL is not consistent with recommendations from the AUA and EAU.
 Before a positive PUC URS or PCNL, nearly all surveyed provide preoperative antibiotics; however, the regimen length is variable.

 Carlos, Evan C; Youssef, Ramy F; Kaplan, Adam G; Wollin, Daniel A; Winship, Brent B; Eisner, Brian H; Sur, Roger L; Preminger, Glenn M; and Lipkin, Michael E, "Antibiotic Utilization Before Endourological Surgery for Urolithiasis: Endourological Society Survey Results."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 642.